dome/dex-v3/Whitepaper.md

 CO2eDEX enables users to trade a variety of tokens, particularly those within the dog-token community, without relying on centralized exchanges.
 Utilizing the CO2e Smartchain, CO2eDEX ensures fast and cost-effective transactions while maintaining the security and transparency of decentralized trading.

 **2.1.2 Community-Driven Liquidity Pools**
 Liquidity provision is crucial for a successful DEX, and CO2eDEX incentivizes this through community-driven liquidity pools.
 Liquidity providers (LPs) can stake their tokens in these pools to earn rewards in $DOGSWAP, the platform’s native token.
-Special emphasis is placed on pools involving $BONE and popular dog-themed tokens, fostering a strong, engaged community.
+Special emphasis is placed on pools involving $CO2DEX and popular dog-themed tokens, fostering a strong, engaged community.

 **2.1.3 Yield Farming**
-CO2eDEX offers yield farming opportunities that allow users to earn additional rewards by staking $BONE or providing liquidity in selected pools.
+CO2eDEX offers yield farming opportunities that allow users to earn additional rewards by staking $CO2DEX or providing liquidity in selected pools.
 These yield farming programs are periodically adjusted based on community input and governance decisions, ensuring they remain aligned with user interests and market dynamics.

 **2.1.4 Governance**
-Governance on CO2eDEX is powered by $BONE, the ecosystem’s governance and utility token. $BONE holders can propose and vote on changes to the protocol, such as introducing new features, adjusting fee structures, and determining liquidity pool incentives.
+Governance on CO2eDEX is powered by $CO2DEX, the ecosystem’s governance and utility token. $CO2DEX holders can propose and vote on changes to the protocol, such as introducing new features, adjusting fee structures, and determining liquidity pool incentives.
 This decentralized governance model ensures that CO2eDEX evolves in line with the needs of its users.

 **2.1.5 Security and Audits**
 Security is paramount at CO2eDEX.
 All smart contracts are rigorously audited by top-tier blockchain security firms, and the platform employs additional security measures such as multi-signature wallets and decentralized insurance options to safeguard users' assets.